What is Software-Defined Infrastructure?

-- Simplified, standardised IT consumption models: Full data centre virtualisation allows compute, networking and storage resources to be flexibly configured on a per-application basis from commoditised hardware.
+- Simplified, standardized IT consumption models: Full data center virtualization allows compute, networking, and storage resources to be flexibly configured on a per-application basis from commoditized hardware.

 - Ease of management: App store-like management dashboards can be used to provision and monitor software-defined infrastructure.

 - Fully integrated hybrid cloud capabilities: SDI is capable of placing workloads in private or public clouds as appropriate to maintain data integrity while increasing speed and efficiency and decreasing costs.